 Often there is a fear of not being able to access electronic patient charts when the power is out, or a system is down.
 Fortunately, you can protect against this and run at optimal efficiency by implementing safeguards, like the ones mentioned below.

 Important considerations with paperless health records:

 Have a back-up generator.
-In nearly all scenarios, your operations will cease without power.
-For this reason, you should secure a generator for the most critical aspects of your paperless health records operations.
+In nearly all scenarios, your operations will cease in a power outage.
+For this reason, you should secure a generator for the most critical aspects of your clinic and, especially, with paperless health records operations.

 Prepare for disasters with automatic backups.
-As a 100% paperless chart, SMART’s cloud-based software holds all data.
-The backup is run every 30 seconds, therefore reducing the risk of data loss.
+As a 100% paperless chart, SMART’s EHR software secures all data in the cloud.
+Backups run every 30 seconds reducing the risk of data loss.
 Having owned and operated clinics in the past, SMART is intimately familiar with what can happen if a clinic experiences a fire or other disaster.
-Had we not been paperless, electronic, and automatically backed-up we could have lost access to crucial information.
+Being paperless, with automatic backups means we avoided losing access to crucial information.

 “SMART integrates every facet of our clinic from dispensing, to counseling, to administration.”